 This is where Cradlepoint’s GeoView with Coverage Map can help.
 NetCloud GeoView is a suite of features that uses GPS and cellular health readings to provide a system administrator with usable analytics about the location and signal strength of its vehicles.

 - Location Services, which provides the current location of a router

 - Location Tracking, which provides historical locations for a router over a defined period of time

 - Coverage Map, which provides a map of cellular health (modem signal strength and signal quality) as tracked from routers’ recent locations

 The NetCloud GeoView Coverage Map displays the historical cellular health of all enabled devices within an account, helping customers identify areas of both challenging and excellent connectivity so they can respond by changing routes or working with their carrier to develop improvements.

 How does it work?

 Data by itself, however, can only go so far.
-“The goal is to turn data into information, and information into insight,” said Carly Fiorina, former CEO of Hewlett-Packard.
-Insight is where NetCloud NetCloud Manager excels — transforming insights and analytics into visual dashboards.
+“The goal is to turn data into information, and information into insight," said Carly Fiorina, former CEO of Hewlett-Packard.
+NetCloud Manager excels at transforming insights and analytics into visual dashboards.
 The Coverage Map enables customers to intuitively explore their data over a responsive map.
-Using both a date range selector and data filter, customers can quickly gather insight and solve problems.
-Just to name a few, here are some examples of problems that Coverage Map can help you solve.
+Using both a date range selector and data filter, customers can quickly gather information and solve problems.
+Here are some examples of problems that Coverage Map can help you solve.